jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 # Functions & Libraries

 A function is a collection of statements that work together to complete a certain task.
-A function can accept information in the form of parameters (= input).
+A function can accept information in the form of arguments/parameters (= input).
 As a result, it can return data (= output).

 R includes a vast variety of built-in functions, and users can write their own.